"I usually have no idea what I'm doing. Actually, I always have no idea what I'm doing."

 Nice Job Breaking It, Hero: It is easy to understand how Scott could be sympathetic towards Jackson, who cannot control his change into the Kanima.
 But by so vigorously protecting him from being killed by Derek, even though Scott had no plan for how to keep him contained in the long-term, he technically bears some responsibility for all the murders the Kanima subsequently commits, especially of all those innocent police officers.

-Noble Male, Roguish Male: Scott has this type of relationship with Derek.
-Scott is known to be the noble, gentle and more diplomatic in how he approaches things, while Derek appears to be more reckless, impulsive, wild and more prone to violence.
-Because of Scott and Derek's differences, they often clash.
+Noble Male, Roguish Male: Scott is known to be the noble, gentle and more diplomatic in how he approaches things, while Derek appears to be more reckless, impulsive, wild and more prone to violence.
+Naturally, this frequently brings them into conflict even when they both are working to deal with whatever supernatural problem is plaguing Beacon Hills.

 Not Himself: Scott becomes reckless, irrational, cruel and loses his inhibitions especially when the full moon comes out.

 Pro-Human Transhuman: Scott is a victim of this as a result of being bitten by the Alpha werewolf.
-Despite what he has become, which is a werewolf capable of great destruction, he still fights to be part of humanity and keep a hold on his human side instead of succumbing to the destructiveness and darkness that comes along with being a werewolf.
+Despite having become a werewolf capable of great destruction, he still fights to be part of humanity and keep a hold on his human side instead of succumbing to the destructiveness and darkness that comes along with being a werewolf.
+Unlike most of the other werewolves, he puts the safety of innocents above all else.

-The Rival: Scott is this to Jackson for most of the series.
-After Scott gets bitten, Scott becomes a star athlete on the lacrosse team and gains popularity, robbing Jackson of his status as top lacrosse player and most popular.
+The Rival: After Scott gets bitten, Scott becomes a star athlete on the lacrosse team and gains popularity, robbing Jackson of his status as top lacrosse player and most popular.
 This causes Jackson to become highly antagonistic towards Scott and vice versa, causing the rivalry between Scott and Jackson to heat up intensely, especially in the first season.

 Secret Identity: Scott keeps his identity as a werewolf a secret from the public due to the many dangers surrounding him (including werewolf hunters).